 Once you’ve found the perfect contractor for your job, be sure to agree on a payment schedule.
 This is another way to avoid potential miscommunication.

 While the contractor will most likely require a down payment, you don’t want to pay in full upfront.
-In fact, make sure your final payment isn’t due until after the work has been completed — to ensure you’re happy with the final product.
+In fact, make sure your final payment isn’t due until after the work has been completed.
+That will help ensure you’re happy with the final product.

 Lastly, try to pay in a way that leaves an easy-to-follow paper trail.
 Use a card or checks as opposed to paying cash.